What do you really know about Depression and Anxiety?

 Combatting Acedia

 I’m willing to bet if I asked each person reading this, “What things are you constantly putting off and why don’t you want to do them?” everyone would have an answer.
-In our day-to-day lives vain

-repetition sounds terrible and we hate doing it.
+In our day-to-day lives vain repetition sounds terrible and we hate doing it.

 For instance, if I told you I needed you to stuff 2,000 envelopes with letters, then handwrite the names and different addresses on them, you’d say it was torture, right?

-We put off things like prayer though we’re certain it will enrich our spiritual life.
-We put off doing the dishes or laundry even though we know we need clean dishes to eat on and clothes to
+We put off doing the dishes or laundry even though we know we need clean dishes to eat on and clothes to wear.

 After I gave my friend a copy of the book Acedia & Me for him to read, he called me one evening to say, “MY GOD!
 IT’S LIKE I’M READING MY LIFE ON PAPER!”